Italy: Lawmakers vote to keep Mattarella as president | DW | 29.01.2022

 Parliamentarians also said Mattarella was willing to continue on as president.

-"I had other plans, but if needed, I am at your disposition," Mattarella allegedly said.
+"I had other plans, but if needed, I am at your disposition," Mattarella allegedly told them.

 The vote that confirmed support to Mattarella was the eight since the political stalemate started days earlier.